-Maryland Heights, MD
+Maryland Heights, MD Rock Climbing

 Maryland Heights is the tallest rock in central Maryland reaching 200 feet tall and offering much multi pitch trad climbing, some sport lines, and a few aid lines.
 There is very little top-roping that can be done without leading a climb first.
-Be sure to check out the Area Divisions Photo
+Be sure to check out the Area Divisions Photo Seasonal Closures

+.
 Mandatory Sign in

 The Rock quality varies form excellent solid clean rock to broken and loose blocks with razor sharp edges.
 Most of the popular routes are fairly clean.
 The areas to avoid are above the sign particularly the top right section.
-Also The Union and Confederate Walls and the Gully seldom see climbers and will contain much loose rock, See Area Divisions Photo.
+Also The Union and Confederate Walls and the Gully seldom see climbers and will contain much loose rock, See Area Divisions Photo

 The Climbing Season is early spring to late fall, but seldom in the peak of summer.
 The rock faces South West so there is morning shade for most of the cliff.
 However the Train Tunnel wall and Confederate walls face south and will see the sun much earlier.
 Also the rock is mostly black and soaks up the solar heat making temperatures 10 degrees hotter then forecast.
 Harpers Ferry is notorious for chiggers in the summer time.
-So bring bug spray and spray your shoes and socks and donít sit down.
+So bring bug spray and spray your shoes and socks and dont sit down.

 .
 Head across the train bridge on the pedestrian walk way to the cliff.
 At the bottom of the stairs for the bridge walk under the railroad and go another 60 feet walk into the dry canal and mantle the wall on the other side from a stack of rocks.
 Cross Sandy Hook road to access the trails to the cliff.
-The trails to the climb ďHard upĒ and all the routes left of the train tunnel is located on the right side of the old white stone building at the base of cliff.
+The trails to the climb Hard up and all the routes left of the train tunnel is located on the right side of the old white stone building at the base of cliff.

 .
 Located a half mile north from the cliff on Sandy Hook / Harpers Ferry Rd.
 However this lot only holds about 8 cars.
-If you arrive later in the day itís possible to find a spot here particularly if you wait around for 15 minutes as someone may leave.
+If you arrive later in the day its possible to find a spot here particularly if you wait around for 15 minutes as someone may leave.
 There is a self pay box located 100 feet up the trail for Maryland Heights.

 If everything mentioned above is filled up you will be forced to park at the visitor center and take the bus into town which also means you need to be out before 5:00 to catch the free buss back.

-29 Total Routes
+59 Total Climbing Routes

-Browse More Classics in Maryland Heights, MD
+Browse More Rock Climbing Classics in Maryland Heights, MD

 Featured Route For Maryland Heights, MD